-If you’re going to threaten someone, go all in, and tell someone you’re going to beat their ass, let the air out of their tires or unfriend them on Facebook.
+If you’re going to threaten someone, go all in, and tell someone you’re going let the air out of their tires or unfriend them on Facebook.

-Oh, and it’s a whole week in to your attempted “courtship” and you’re ready to throw in the towel?
+Oh, and it’s a whole week in to your attempted “courtship” and you’re ready to call it quits?

 Your competitors must love you!

-Additionally, because they’ve sent me the same email, on numerous occasions, they have now conditioned me to to disregard and delete their message.
+Sadly, because they’ve sent me the same email, on numerous occasions, they’ve now conditioned me to to disregard and delete their message.

 Oh, and why are they continuing to reach out, via the same platform?

 There’s this really cool thing called a phone